Jussi Jalas

 Jussi Jalas (23 June 1908 – 11 October 1985) was a Finnish conductor and composer.

 Biography

 Jalas was born as Armas Jussi Veikko Blomstedt in Jyväskylä in 1908.
-His father was Yrjö Blomstedt.
+His father was Yrjö Blomstedt, an architect known for his National Romantic Jugend architecture.
 He studied at the Helsingfors Conservatory 1923–30 (later renamed the Sibelius Academy), and then in Paris 1933–34, under Wladimir Pohl, Pierre Monteux and Rhené-Baton.
 He had further study in Germany, Austria and Italy before returning to Finland.

 He changed his surname to Jalas in 1943.
 He taught at the Sibelius Academy from 1945 to 1965, and was the music director of the Finnish National Opera from 1945.
 He conducted the Finnish premieres of Benjamin Britten's operas Peter Grimes and The Rape of Lucretia.

 His wife Margareta née Sibelius was the daughter of Jean Sibelius, and virtually every one of his concerts included a work by his father-in-law.

 His own works included orchestral works, piano music and songs.
 He died in Helsinki in 1985, aged 77.